What to Expect From an RWC Appointment

 |Kayla Fernandez and Catrina Doyle review a paper together.|

 What to Bring With You

-Since our tutors can assist at any stage in the writing process--from initial brainstorming to final editing--the materials you bring to a writing center appointment will depend on your stage in the writing process and specific goals for the session.
+Since our tutors can assist at any stage in the writing process--from initial brainstorming to final editing--the materials you bring to a Reading/Writing Center appointment will depend on your stage in the writing process and specific goals for the session.